utkarsh22garg/KaleenBhayia/README.md

 # Features

 Kaleen Bhayia bot can :-
->* Also Works on voice commands (Zulip only provides text chatting...
-Run botInterface.py file explicitly for this)
+>* Also Works on voice commands (Run botInterface.py file explicitly for this)
 >* Translate any Language
 >* Get top Cricket News
 >* Check PNR Status